Academy of Natural Sciences of Drexel University: Dinosaurs

 Another icon of natural history museums is the dinosaur skeleton.
 The first of these, the Hadrosaurus mount created by noted natural history artist Benjamin Waterhouse Hawkins, made its debut at the Academy in 1868.
 Hadrosaurus mounts also found their way into other public venues, including Princeton University, the Royal Scottish Museum, the Smithsonian, and the 1876 American Centennial Exposition.
 A special exhibit on the history of Hadrosaurus foulkii ran from November 22, 2008 to April 19, 2009.

 A skeletal mount of a related dinosaur, Corythosaurus, served as the centerpiece of the Academy's "Hall of Earth History" during the middle of the 20th century.
-In 1986, the Academy opened a new exhibit, "Discovering Dinosaurs."
-This was the first large-scale exhibit to incorporate the findings of the "dinosaur renaissance."
+In 1986, the Academy opened a new exhibit, "Discovering Dinosaurs".
+This was the first large-scale exhibit to incorporate the findings of the "dinosaur renaissance".
 Instead of cold-blooded and lumbering reptiles, dinosaurs were conceived as active-and possibly warm-blooded-animals more akin to birds than reptiles.

 In 1979, another type of dinosaur was the subject of an exhibition at the academy when it featured Jim Gary's Twentieth Century Dinosaurs and found that it was an enormous success with the public.
 This unconventional exhibition for a museum of science that featured contemporary sculpture, which focused upon the subjects of intense scientific inquiry, began a trend among its peer institutions, who then began to invite Gary and several other artists who specialized in scientific topics and subjects to museums that always had shied away from anything identified as "contemporary art" as exhibitions.

 Other exhibits

 In 1979, the academy also opened "Outside-In", a hands-on children's nature museum.
 In 1995, it pioneered the hands-on simulation of a dinosaur dig, with its "The Big Dig".
-Other permanent exhibits include "Butterflies!", a live butterfly zoo, and "Science at the Academy", which showcases current Academy research.
+Other permanent exhibits include "Secrets of the Diorama", an insight into what goes into a diorama, and "Science at the Academy", which showcases current Academy research.

 The museum also has special, changing exhibits.
-Recent changing exhibits include "Amazon Voyage: Vicious Fishes and Other Riches", "Frogs: a Chorus of Colors", "The Lewis and Clark Bicentennial Exhibition", and "The Scoop on Poop: The Science of What Animals Leave Behind."
+Recent changing exhibits include "Skin: Living Armor, Evolving Identity", "Illuminating Birds", "Extreme Deep: Mission to the Abyss", and "Crocs: Ancient Predators in a Modern World".